 What’s important when it comes to your skin and pH is to ensure that you incorporate products that respect this balance.
 Effective moisturizers can help to replenish the acid mantle to keep it intact.
 Antioxidants, including vitamins A, C, E, and green tea are important in maintaining the acid mantle by protecting cells from environmental stresses and oxidation.
-Daily sunscreen (have you tried our Shade SPF 30?) use defends the acid mantle from sun damage and increases the skin’s ability to protect itself.
+Daily sunscreen use defends the acid mantle from sun damage and increases the skin’s ability to protect itself.

-Bear in mind as well, that most of us have skin that is pretty resilient!
-Our skin is able to readjust its pH after exposure to topical products, but most of us should avoid strongly alkaline soaps and cleansers because they tend to strip away protective natural oils.
+We’ve already discussed that happy skin likes to sit around a pH of 4.5-5.5.
+And the good thing is that most of us have skin that is pretty resilient so even if we apply products with a pH that is higher or lower than this, our skin is able to readjust its pH.
+It’s a good idea to avoid strongly alkaline soaps and cleansers because they tend to strip away protective natural oils.
 Sensitive skinned individuals, babies and the elderly may struggle a bit more and for this reason, they should avoid products that are too acidic or alkalinic as it may lead to dryness and irritation.